Bradfield, South Yorkshire

 Bradfield is a civil parish in the City of Sheffield, in South Yorkshire, England.

-The civil parish is extensive, the western half is situated in the moorlands of the Peak District, the eastern half is in lower agricultural land and contains the parish's significant habitations, which include the Sheffield suburb of Stannington, as well as Oughtibridge and Worrall, and the villages of High Bradfield and Low Bradfield.
+The civil parish is extensive: the western half is situated in the moorlands of the Peak District, while the eastern half is in lower agricultural land and contains the parish's significant habitations, which include the Sheffield suburb of Stannington, as well as Oughtibridge and Worrall, and the villages of High Bradfield and Low Bradfield.
 The parish also includes several reservoirs, and a number of minor settlements, such as Ewden.
 Bradfield is located 8 mi from Sheffield city centre and 14 mi from Barnsley.

 On 6 July 2014, Stage 2 of the 2014 Tour de France from York to Sheffield, passed through the village.
 It was also the location of the seventh climb of the stage, the Category 4 Côte de Bradfield.
 It was 1 km long at an average gradient of 7.4%.
 The one point in the King of the Mountains competition was claimed by Andriy Hrivko of Astana Pro Team.

 Description

 Bradfield is one of the largest parishes in England, and covers extensive moor and agricultural land around the Damflask Reservoir, Dale Dike Reservoir (the source of the Great Sheffield Flood of 1864), Strines Reservoir, and Agden Reservoirs, including the Bradfield, Midhope, and Broomhead moors and eastern parts of the Howden moors.
-The western end of the parish reaches to the upper parts of the Upper Derwent Valley with part of its boundary forming Yorkshire’s border with Derbyshire.
+The western end of the parish reaches to the upper parts of the Upper Derwent Valley with part of its boundary forming Yorkshire's border with Derbyshire.
 The northern part of the parish includes the Langsett Reservoir and Midhope Reservoir, and borders the town and civil parish of Stocksbridge.